-We will draw from our strong town/gown relationships and close working relationships with county officials as we work to safely re-open the campus.
+We will draw from our strong town/gown relationships and close working relationships with county officials as we work to safely re-open the campus and to address issues that arise while classes are in session.
+Information about our Village, Town and College partnership to Protect New Paltz has been published on our website.
 Coordination of Health and Safety with the local Region Control Room, Department of Health, local hospitals and clinics, and government is conducted as follows:

-New Paltz Contact Region Control Room President Don Christian, directly and through his designees Rich Winters (Director of Community & Government Relations) and Shelly Wright (Chief of Staff and Vice President for Communication & Marketing) Department of Health President Don Christian, through his designees Scott Schulte (Director of Emergency Management and Jack Ordway (Director, Student Health Services) Local Hospitals/Clinics President Don Christian, through his designees Scott Schulte (Director of Emergency Management and Jack Ordway (Director, Student Health Services) Governmental Liaison President Don Christian, through his designees Rich Winters (Director of Community & Government New Paltz Relations) and Shelly Wright (Chief of Staff and Vice President for Communication & Marketing) Ulster County New York State Media and Public Statements President Don Christian, through his designee Shelly Wright (Chief of Staff and Vice President for Communication & Marketing) Communication with SUNY President Don Christian and designees as appropriate to SUNY communication Intra-campus Communication Official Statements: President Don Christian, through his designee Shelly Wright (Chief of Staff and Vice President for Communication & Marketing) and the Office of Communication and Marketing Daily Digest: Coordinated through the Office of Communication and Marketing
+New Paltz Contact Region Control Room President Don Christian, directly and through his designees Rich Winters (Director of Community & Government Relations) and Shelly Wright (Chief of Staff and Vice President for Communication & Marketing) Department of Health President Don Christian, through his designees Scott Schulte (Director of Emergency Management and Jack Ordway (Director, Student Health Services) Local Hospitals/Clinics President Don Christian, through his designees Scott Schulte (Director of Emergency Management and Jack Ordway (Director, Student Health Services) Governmental Liaison President Don Christian, through his designees Rich Winters (Director of Community & Government New Paltz Relations) and Shelly Wright (Chief of Staff and Vice President for Communication & Marketing) Ulster County New York State Media and Public Statements President Don Christian, through his designee Shelly Wright (Chief of Staff and Vice President for Communication & Marketing) Communication with SUNY President Don Christian and designees as appropriate to SUNY communication Intra-campus Communication Official Statements: President Don Christian, through his designee Shelly Wright (Chief of Staff and Vice President for Communication &amp; Marketing) and the Office of Communication and Marketing Daily Digest: Coordinated through the Office of Communication and Marketing